 - We believe that proactive project management is essential to ensure that our clients’ needs are identified and met in a timely manner

-- We have a comprehensive pan-European infrastructure to meet those challenges presented by differing requirements across the European Union with offices in France, Spain, Germany, UK and Poland, offering focused, local registration support
+- We have a comprehensive pan-European infrastructure to meet those challenges presented by differing requirements across the European Union with offices in France, Spain, Germany, and the UK offering focused, local registration support

 - We can provide support for non-EU European countries including Switzerland, and Norway